mqsmith/burger/README.md

 I wanted a way to place an order and eat a burger.

 ## Technologies
-MySQL, NodeJS, Handlebars, Javascript/Jquery Dependencies include: sequelize, express, path, dotenv, nodemon, mysql2
+MySQL, NodeJS, Handlebars, Javascript/Jquery, express Dependencies include: dotenv, express, express-handlebars, mysql

 ## Instructions On How To Run The App
 Clone the repository